-From Sir Alex Ferguson to Andrea Pirlo, Ronaldo certainly has had his fair share of different managers throughout his career, with Erik ten Hag being the latest one in line.
+Cristiano Ronaldo certainly has had his fair share of different managers throughout his career, with Erik ten Hag being the latest one in line.

-The Juventus star worked under 10 different coaches in his club career, and four for the Portugal national team.
-Each of them, of course, has always praised him for his outstanding work-ethic above all.
+The Manchester United star worked under 13 different coaches in his club career, and four for the Portugal national team.
+Each of them, of course, has always praised him for his outstanding work ethic above all.

-So let’s take a look at the five best coaches of the 36-year-old’s career.
+So let’s take a look at the five best coaches of the 37-year-old’s career.

 Santos actually coached a teenage Ronaldo briefly during his Sporting CP days before he made the fatal mistake of playing the youngster against Manchester United in 2003.